Wyoming Catholic College

 Wyoming Catholic College (WCC) is a private Catholic college in Lander, Wyoming, United States.
 WCC is the only Catholic college or university in the state.
-It is notable for its extensive outdoor education program, requiring all freshmen students to complete a 21-day backpacking trip, and engage in other outdoor activities while studying a great-books academic curriculum.
+It is notable for its extensive outdoor education program, requiring all freshmen students to complete a 21-day backpacking trip, and engage in other outdoor activities while studying a Great Books academic curriculum.

 History

 Wyoming Catholic College students on an outdoor trip in the spring of 2024.

 In 2003, then-bishop of Wyoming David Ricken expressed interest in having a Catholic college in Wyoming.
-Together with a parish priest of the Diocese of Cheyenne, Robert Cook, and Robert Carlson, a Wyoming college professor and a former student of John Senior, the bishop began forming plans to found the college.
+Together with a parish priest of the Diocese of Cheyenne, Robert Cook, and the Wyoming professor Robert Carlson, the bishop began forming plans to found the college.
 In 2004 and 2005, Lander Wyoming was selected as the location, and Carlson wrote the philosophical vision statement of the college.
 On July 11, 2005, Wyoming Catholic College incorporated in the state of Wyoming with Cook as president and Carlson as academic dean.